Nikolai Fefilov: Biography

 After school, Fefilov joined the army and was demobilized in 1966.
-At the same time, he fell in love with his neighbor, but the girl rejected him.
-This is suggested as a reason for the subsequent killings.
-A few years later, Fefilov married, and two daughters were born in the family.
+At the same time, he fell in love with his neighbour, but she rejected him.
+This rejection was suggested as a reason for the subsequent killings.
+A few years later, Fefilov married, and the couple had two daughters.
 He worked as a printer at a publishing house of the "Ural Worker" newspaper.
 He was constantly in conflict with his wife because he could not get a separate apartment, while the family was forced to live in a communal.
 On the day Fefilov committed the first murder, another quarrel had occurred in the family.

 1982 murder and the Georgy Khabarov case

-Fefilov committed the first murder in a forest belt near the Staro-Moskovsky road, in the area of the Kontrolnaya bus stop in Verkh-Isetsky district, on April 29, 1982.
-His victim was a 5th grade student of the 41st school named Lena Mangusheva.
-Fefilov raped her, and then strangled the girl with a pioneer tie, covering the body with branches afterwards.
+Fefilov committed the first murder in a forest belt near the Staro-Moskovsky road, in the area of the Kontrolnaya bus stop in Verkh-Isetsky district, on 29 April 1982.
+His victim was a 5th-grade student of the 41st school named Lena Mangusheva.
+Fefilov raped her and then strangled the girl with a pioneer tie, covering the body with branches afterwards.
 He took the rucksack from the deceased girl, from which he stole a pencil case and two textbooks, and then threw it into the toilet of a gas station.

 The body of Mangusheva was discovered the next day.
 During the investigation of the murder, special attention was paid to the verification of persons previously convicted of sexual offences.

-On May 5, according to a Sverdlovsk resident, a 28-year-old intellectually disabled man named Georgy Khabarov who was released in 1970, was responsible for attempted rape, previously convicted for three years for robbery.
-At the first interrogation, Khabarov said that on April 29, when the murder occurred, he was at home all day.
-But on May 7, after a series of interrogations, he was forced to confess to the rape and murder of the girl.
+On 5 May, according to a Sverdlovsk resident, a 28-year-old intellectually disabled man named Georgy Khabarov who was released in 1970, was responsible for attempted rape, previously convicted for three years for robbery.
+At the first interrogation, Khabarov said that on 29 April, when the murder occurred, he was at home all day.
+But on 7 May, after a series of interrogations, he was forced to confess to the rape and murder of the girl.
 However, he incorrectly indicated the crime scene, the method of murder (he claimed that he had killed her with a knife), inaccurately described the appearance of the murdered girl, her underwear and the missing rucksack, which was still not found, and often changed his testimony.

-On July 17 and 18, acquaintances of Khabarov named Vtoroy and Yenkov were questioned, who said that they had seen him in the vicinity of the murder scene on April 28 or 29, then Yenkov began to assert that he had seen Khabarov on April 29 at 15 o'clock.
+On 17 and 18 July, acquaintances of Khabarov named Vtoroy and Yenkov were questioned, who said that they had seen him in the vicinity of the murder scene on 28 or 29 April, then Yenkov began to assert that he had seen Khabarov on 29 April at 15 o'clock.
 Full-time rates with Khabarov's witnesses were not held, and the contradictions in date and time were not solved.
-Other acquaintances and relatives of Khabarov claimed that he came to the village of the 8th kilometer of the Old Moscow Tract, but after April 28 he did not appear there.
+Other acquaintances and relatives of Khabarov claimed that he came to the village of the 8th kilometre of the Old Moscow Tract, but after 28 April, he did not appear there.
 Khabarov's mother said that on the following day, her son was home all day.